 Those pursuing a liberal studies major (education major) can complete the coursework for the bachelor’s degree and Teacher Credential Program in a total of four and a half years.
 The liberal studies major (education major) is tailored for those who intend to pursue a multiple-subject credential (K-8 setting).

 A wide range of disciplines help to build the content knowledge necessary for passing the California Subject Examinations for Teachers® (CSET®) required for credentialing by the state of California.
 This program also builds the knowledge base necessary for teaching the Common Core State Standards for K-8.

 Liberal Studies Major (Education Major) Course Catalog

-Single Subject (Secondary Education Credential Fields) link to course catalog
+Single Subject (Secondary Education Credential Fields) Course Catalog

 - Social Science (History)